ChronoSheets/ChronoSheets-CSharp-Client/docs/JobCodesApi.md

 <a name="jobcodesupdatejobcode"></a>
 # **JobCodesUpdateJobCode**
-> CsApiApiResponseBoolean JobCodesUpdateJobCode (CsApiUpdateJobCodeRequest request, string xChronosheetsAuth)
+> CSApiResponseBoolean JobCodesUpdateJobCode (CSUpdateJobCodeRequest request, string xChronosheetsAuth)

 Update a job code